Edible Cookie Dough Bars

 The flour needs to reach 160°F. Let it cool completely before adding to the dough — warm flour melts the butter and ruins the texture.

-Mini sizes distribute better in an 8×8 pan and give you more mix-ins per bite.
-Full-size works if that’s what you have — the recipe is the same, just fewer pieces per slice.
+Mini choco chips (1 cup) and mini M&Ms (1 cup) Mini sizes spread better in an 8×8 pan and give more mix-ins per bite.
+Full size is fine if that’s what you have — the recipe is the same, just less pieces per slice.

 How to Make Edible Cookie Dough Bars